-This is because student loan forgiveness can directly impact your credit mix which is a factor in your credit score calculations.
-In addition, the age of your active credit account could go lower which might lower your credit score.
-The good news is that as you use your credit accounts responsibly, pay your bills on time, and manage your credit utilization, your score will rebound in no time.
+Student loan forgiveness can directly impact your credit mix, a factor in your credit score calculations.
+In addition, the age of your active credit account could go lower, which might lower your credit score.
+The good news is that as you use your credit accounts responsibly, pay your bills on time, and manage your credit utilization, your score will rebound quickly.

 Will my credit score go up if my student loan is forgiven?

 Depending on the number and types of accounts you have, your student loan forgiveness can weaken your credit mix.
-This in turn will have a temporary decrease in your credit score.
+This, in turn, will temporarily decrease your credit score.

-In short, your credit score will go increase when your student loan is forgiven.
-But you might see a temporary decrease in your credit score due to a disruption in your credit mix or the age of your credit.
+In short, your credit score will increase when your student loan is forgiven.
+However, you might see a temporary decrease in your credit score due to a disruption in your credit mix and the age of your credit.

 - Teacher loan forgiveness (TLF).
-After 5 years of consecutive and complete teaching at a qualified school, the TLF forgives up to $17,500 of your Direct and Federal Stafford Loans, according to the Federal Student Aid.
+According to the Federal Student Aid, after 5 years of consecutive and complete teaching at a qualified school, the TLF forgives up to $17,500 of your Direct and Federal Stafford Loans.

 - Public service loan forgiveness (PSLF).
 After making 120 qualifying payments or roughly 10 years of payments, The PSLF forgives the remaining balance on your Direct Loans.

-- Federal income-based repayment (IBR) programs.
-This program helps low-income earners to make affordable payments by lowering their payments up to 15% of their income.
+- Federal income-based repayment (IBR) programs help low-income earners make affordable payments by lowering their loan payments by up to 15% of their income.
 The repayment plans can be extended up to 25 years.
-Read about this program for more details from the Student Aid website.
+The Student Aid website provides more details about this program.

 How does student loan forgiveness affect your payment history?

-Negative items such as late payments or delinquencies will also stay on your credit reports.
+Negative items like late payments or delinquencies will also stay on your credit reports for 7 to 10 years.
 As a result, your score will continue to be affected by these records on your credit reports after your student loan is forgiven.

 Student loan forgiveness can lower the age of your active credit history

 According to TransUnion, closing an old account can affect your credit age and lower your credit score.
-For this reason, if your student loan is forgiven and also one of your oldest accounts, your credit score might slightly go lower to reflect these changes.
-Your score will then rebound as you pay off your bills on time and use remaining accounts responsibly.
+For this reason, if your student loan is forgiven and is also one of your oldest accounts, your credit score will drop a few points.
+Your score will then rebound as you pay off your bills on time and use the remaining accounts responsibly.

 How does student loan forgiveness affect your finances?

-Although student loan forgiveness sounds great and gives you financial relief, it might come with extra financial obligations.
+Although student loan forgiveness sounds great and relieves you, it might come with extra financial obligations.
 Some student loan forgiveness programs treat the amount you were forgiven as an income.
 In other words, you end up paying tax on the forgiven amount.
-Depending on the amount that was forgiven, you could end up in a higher tax bracket which will result in a much higher tax liability when filing your tax returns.
+Depending on the amount forgiven, you could end up in a higher tax bracket, resulting in a much higher tax liability when filing your tax returns.